-The purpose of the business rules for Global PhPID is to globally harmonise and define standardised information for substance, dose form, and strength identification and ensure consistent PhPID construction.
+Unique and harmonized pharmaceutical product identifiers (PhPIDs) are generated based on medicinal product information through assigning a Global Substance Identifier (GSID) to each substance, mapping and assigning Dose Form Identifier (DFID) and Strength Definition Identifier (SDID), applying business rules.
+The purpose of the business rules for Global PhPID is to globally harmonise information for substance, dose form, and strength and ensure consistent PhPID construction.
 Harmonisation supports the global identification of products that are comparable and/or identical, even if the description varies in Summaries of Product Characteristics (SPCs) across different jurisdictions.